shivharis/turtlebot3_wiki/docs/source/appendix_lds.rst

 Overview
 --------

 HLS-LFCD LDS is used for both models of the TurtleBot3.
-The LDS(Laser Distance Sensor) is a sensor which sends the data, gathered by the obstacle detection, to the host for the Simultaneous Localization and Mapping (SLAM) technique. `HLDS(Hitachi-LG Data Storage)`_ is developing the technology for the mobile robot platform, such as, Robot Vacuum Cleaners, Home Robot, Robotics Lawn Mower Sensor, etc.
+The LDS(Laser Distance Sensor) is a sensor which sends the data, gathered by the obstacle detection, to the host for the Simultaneous Localization and Mapping (SLAM) technique.

 Specification
 -------------